Last Updated: February 2023

-- Types of personal data the Firm processes;
+- Types of personal information the Firm collects and processes;

-- How the Firm collects your personal data;
+- How the Firm collects your personal information;

-- The purposes for which the Firm processes your personal data;
+- The purposes for which the Firm processes your personal information;

 - The monitoring the Firm conducts;

-- When the Firm discloses your personal data;
+- When the Firm discloses your personal information;

-- How the Firm protects your personal data;
+- How the Firm protects your personal information;

-- How the Firm retains your personal data;
+- How the Firm retains your personal information;

-This Notice applies only to US Resident employees, job applicants, and independent contractors.
-This Notice describes the rights you have over your Personal Information held with us.
+This Notice applies only to U.S. resident employees, job applicants, contingent workers, and consultants.
+This Notice describes the rights you have over your personal information held by us.

-1. TYPES OF PERSONAL DATA THE FIRM PROCESSES
+1. TYPES OF PERSONAL INFORMATION THE FIRM COLLECTS AND PROCESSES

-The Firm and its authorized service providers may process information about you, which constitutes personal data under applicable data protection and privacy laws, including:
+The Firm and its authorized service providers may collect and process information about you, which constitutes personal information, some of which may also be deemed to be sensitive personal information, under applicable data protection and privacy laws, including, but not limited to:

-- personal or work related contact information, such as name, current and previous postal address, unique personal identifier, telephone number, email address, employee ID
+- Personal details, such as your name, unique personal identifier, current and previous address, telephone number, email address;

-- government-issued identifiers, such as social security number, driver’s license number, state identification numbers, passport number, or other similar identifiers as required and permitted by applicable laws and regulations;
+- Government-issued identifiers, such as, your Social Security Number, state identification number, driver’s license number, passport number, or other similar identifiers as required and as permitted by law;

-- Commercial information, including bank account details (bank account number, IFSC code, bank statements);
+- Financial information, including bank account details (bank account number, IFSC code, bank statements);

 - Biometric information;